alserok/system-design/telegram/readme.md

 <img src="images/auth_db.png">

 As DB, there is a common and widely accepted solution—Postgres.
-Its indexes would allow 'auth' service to get user data fast by its id.
+Its indexes would allow `auth` service to get user data fast by its id.

 ---